morgangiraud/ecvd-php/finaltest/finaltest.md

   - redirect the user to the `index.php` file

 - Use the template `profile.php` to implement a profile form
+- create an `uploads` folder
-- In `functions.php`, under the namespace `ECVChat/DB`
+- In `functions.php`, under the namespace `ECVChat`
-  - Write a `checkUpload` function which takes no arguments and return true if the file is correct, false otherwise
+  - Write a `checkUpload` function which takes as arguments (fieldname) and return true if the file is correct, false otherwise
     - Check that no errors has happened while uploading
     - Check that the file is not of size 0
     - Check that the extension is a png or jpeg/jpg file
+    - Check that the file has effectively been uploaded in a tmp folder
-  - Write a `uploadFile` function which takes as arguments ($filename, $path, $ext) which throw an exception if an error happened and returns `null` otherwise
+  - Write a `uploadFile` function which takes as arguments ($filename) and copy the temprorary file in a secure folder
+    - Throw an exception if an error happened
+    - If it succeed returns two value: `filename` and `extension`
     - Check that you update the link between the file and the user in the database
+- In `functions.php`, under the namespace `ECVChat\DB`
+  - Write a `updateUserImage` function which takes as arguments (userId, filename, path, extension) and return the imageId if it succeeds
+    - Throw an exception is an error happen
+    - Use a transaction
+    - Use prepare statements
+- Update the user session with the photo_url
+  - Update your code on hthe login part to join the image table
+  - add the `photo_url` field in the session only if it exists
+  - Display it in the profile page

 ## PHP - The chat room (4 pts)
 - Use the template `chat.php` to implement a chat form
-- In `functions.php`, under the namespace `ECVChat/DB`
+- In `functions.php`, under the namespace `ECVChat\DB`
   - Write a `addMessage` function which takes as arguments (message) and throw an exception if an error happened, returns `null` otherwise
   - Write a `getLastMessage` function which takes no arguments and retunrs the last 10 messages of the chat room
     - display the messages using the template `message.php`